hanami/hanami/README.md

 ## Frameworks

 Hanami is a **full-stack** Ruby web framework.
-It's made up of smaller, single-purpose frameworks.
+It's made up of smaller, single-purpose libraries.

 This repository is for the full-stack framework, which provides the glue that ties all the parts together.